exporl/kuleuven-templates/README.md

 Various new markdown commands (`[command=param]`) are available.

+### Markdown commands for papers

+- `ipe`: start a new in-paragraph enumeration, use \item for the individual items
+- `/ipe`: end an in-paragraph enumeration

 ### Markdown commands for presentations

 most of these need to be at the end of a frame